Wait – haven’t you read this LinkedIn blog post before?

 It could be that you want to share your knowledge with others in your line of business.
 Or it could be a post that tells somebody looking for your services how much you can help them.

-Veer aware form the hard sell.
+Veer aware from the hard sell.

 Nobody is interested in reading long-winded posts about how amazing you are.
 Honestly, they’re not.
 People are interested in one thing: themselves.